nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 4.

-**Use case: Update contact information**
+**Use case: UC04 Update contact information**

 **MSS**

-1. User requests to list/search persons
+1. User requests to list the contacts or [search (UC02)](#uc02) for a contact
-2. ContactCS shows a list of persons
+2. ContactCS shows a list of contacts
-3. User requests to update contact information for a specific person in the list, providing the new contact details.
+3. User requests to update contact information for a specific person in the list, providing the new contact details
-4. ContactCS verifies the input format and updates the contact details based on the information provided by the user
+4. ContactCS updates the contact details based on the information provided by the user

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.
-  * 2a1.
+  * 1a1.
 ContactCS displays a message to the user saying that the list is empty

       Use case ends.